jboss-developer/jboss-picketlink-quickstarts/picketlink-subsystem-core/README.md

 you don't need the PicketLink libraries inside your deployment (eg.: WEB-INF/lib).
 The only thing you need to do is add a *META-INF/jboss-deployment-structure.xml* file to the root directory of your application.

+It is important that you have the PicketLink modules properly installed and configured in your EAP installation.
+You can use the [PicketLink Installer] (http://www.picketlink.org/getstarted.html) for that.

 The latest PicketLink documentation is available [here](http://docs.jboss.org/picketlink/2/latest/).

 System requirements